decred/dcrwallet/cmd/repaircfilters/README.md

-In order to run it needs to be provided with a binary file filled with the pre-DCP0005 cfilter data in a specific format: for each block height before the activation height of DCP0005 in the given network the binary file must have a record with the lenght of the filter plus the filter itself.
+In order to run it needs to be provided with a binary file filled with the pre-DCP0005 cfilter data in a specific format: for each block height before the activation height of DCP0005 in the given network the binary file must have a record with the length of the filter plus the filter itself.

 That is: